hornang/oesenc-export/README.md

 ## Background

-Many hydrological offices do not publish nautical chart data into to the public domain.
+Many hydrographic offices do not publish nautical chart data into to the public domain.
 End customers must acquire charts from commercial chart distributors which is usually not in an open format.
 This makes it hard to get open nautical chart data.

 A few likely reasons:

-* The agreement between commercial chart distributor and the hydrological offices force the commercial chart providers to provide copy-protection on the data that they distribute to end customers.
+* The agreement between commercial chart distributor and the hydrographic offices force the commercial chart providers to provide copy-protection on the data that they distribute to end customers.
 * Commercial chart distributors can make money on charts by forcing each customer to acquire charts directly from the distributor only.
 * Encryption to some extent ensures that the files has not been altered by a third-party.